eez-open/studio/help/en-US/components/widgets/Gauge (EEZ-GUI).md

 # DESCRIPTION

-Displays the default value through the `Data` property inside the gauge chart.
+Displays the value selected through the `Data` property inside the gauge chart.
 Also, if it is set, it will also show the threshold line at the given positions, for example to mark some critical value.

 # PROPERTIES